 Bekah Scalero began dancing at age 4 in Cape Coral, FL, at a non-competitive studio, Maranatha School of Dance, studying ballet, tap, lyrical, and many other forms of dance.

 By high school she had fixed her focus on ballet and modern dance, and wanted to become a choreographer.
-For two years in college, she studied on scholarship at a pre-professional company, Foothills Dance Conservatory, in Seneca, SC, and began teaching her own classes at the YMCA.
+While in college, Bekah studied on scholarship at a pre-professional company, Foothills Dance Conservatory, in Seneca, SC, and began teaching classes at the YMCA.
 After that she returned to teach at her home studio, and worked for Ballet Magnificat! in Jackson, MS, for several summer intensives.

 Betsy Johnson danced as a child with Miss Elaine Valois in Maumee, OH, learning ballet, tap, and baton.

-She met her husband, Mic, at dancing at a disco in 1979.
+Betsy met her husband, Mick, at dancing at a disco in 1979.
 She leapt back into ballet after a decades-long break when Bekah began offering adult classes at the Blue Sage.
 Betsy says taking dance has made her feel stronger and more graceful, and has re-inspired her creativity.
 She now assists teaching the Pre-Ballet class and loves dancing and holding hands with little people.